-In 1997 Blaug wrote an article “Ugly currents in modern economics”, in which he severely and aptly criticized the mathematical turn and “the disease of formalism in modern economics” (p.
+In 1997 Blaug wrote an article “Ugly currents in modern economics”, in which he severely, sharply and aptly criticized the mathematical turn and “the disease of formalism in modern economics” (p.
 50).
 Five years later, he elaborated this article into a book chapter with the same title (which is almost fully accessible through Google Books).

 “Modern economics is sick.
 Economics has increasingly become an intellectual game played for its own sake and not for its practical consequences; economists have gradually converted the subject into a sort of Social Mathematics in which analytical rigour as understood in math departments is everything and empirical relevance (as understood in physics departments) is nothing.
 If a topic cannot be tackled by formal modeling, it is simply consigned to the intellectual underworld… Economics was condemned a century ago as the ‘dismal science’ but the dismal science of yesterday was a lot less dismal than the soporific scholasticism of today.
 To paraphrase the title of a popular British musical: “No Reality, Please.
 We’re Economists. (p.
 36)

 Indeed, much of modern microeconomics might be fairly described as a kind of geography that consists entirely of images of cities but providing no maps of how to reach a city either from any other city or from the countryside.” (p.
 39)

 Blaug, Mark.
 2002.
 “Ugly Currents in Modern Economics,” Pp 35-56 in Fact and Fiction in Economics: Models, Realism and Social Construction, edited by Uskali Mäki.
 Cambridge and New York: Cambridge University Press.